Zero Energy Homes and Alternative Energy

 solar power for homes

-The premise behind the is that you have a house that not only generates its own through renewable sources but also has less of an initial carbon impact with the materials that are used to build the house.
+The premise behind the zero homes is that you have a house that not only generates its own through renewable sources but also has less of an initial carbon impact with the materials that are used to build the house.
 The theory is that you end up with a carbon neutral home.

 and similar standards such as the Passivhaus or Passive House are not just about reducing the amount of carbon used to build and run the home.
 The principals behind these types of home show that we can maintain a similar standard of living whilst reducing our environmental impact thus ensuring a future for ourselves on this planet.

-Are efficient homes just for greenies?
+Are energy efficient homes just for greenies?

 All this talk of efficiency, and carbon may turn a lot of people off and only appeal to the interest of…well essentially preaching to the converted.
 The fact is that well designed, highly insulated homes benefit the majority of people.
 It means the occupants of such a house would spend much less of their income on bills.
 In a typical home if it gets really cold and you cannot afford to switch on the heating then your home and its occupants are going to get cold.
 In a Passivhaus without any heating the temperature will never go below 16°C even in the coldest of winter months.